Taking the leap to go from AngularJS to Angular

 New versions of Angular came with several groundbreaking changes regarding Angular 1.x, making migration a huge deal.
 While its learning curve isn’t that high, its stark changes from the earlier versions could be somewhat hard to swallow.
 The upgrade stirred up a lot of fear and questions within the community.
 We got to the point of many not knowing if they should really upgrade their applications or just start all over from scratch.

 Is it the right time to upgrade?
 Is it even possible?
 Will it require a ton of work?
 Will the business accept these changes?
 Should I hire new developers?

 There are some concerns among the community regarding the migration.
 However, we can assure you that the advantages far outweigh the challenges!
 Keep reading to find out why.

-We asked Stephen Fluin, Google Developer Advocate for Angular, what are the top three reasons why companies currently avoid migration:
+Stephen Fluin, Google Developer Advocate for Angular, says that there are three main reasons why companies currently avoid migration:

 Fear of the unknown

 Companies who haven’t done the migration before don’t know what sorts of challenges they will run into.
 Often times companies attempt to address old pains and new requirements at the same time as upgrading a codebase, and these additional factors can put a major project like this at risk.